virajjasani/phoenix-adapters/README.md

   - GetShardIterator
   - GetRecords

+### Connecting with AWS SDK

+The Phoenix DynamoDB REST service is fully compatible with AWS SDKs.
+You can connect to it by simply configuring the endpoint URL to point to your Phoenix REST service instead of the standard DynamoDB endpoint.

+📖 **For detailed examples and configuration instructions, see the [Phoenix DynamoDB REST Service README](phoenix-ddb-rest/README.md)**

 ### How to bring up REST Server in dev env?

 1. Bring up HBase cluster locally.
 Refer to https://hbase.apache.org/book.html#quickstart